hamoid/video_export_processing/README.md

 Written in Kotlin and uses Gradle as build system.

+Note: Not throroughly tested nor polished.
+May break.
+Use with a fire extinguisher near by.

 ## Using the library

 I placed a copy of the library to test under the `p5Library` folder so you don't